DHTMLX/docs-diagram/docs/api/diagram_editor/copymanager/methods/copy_method.md

 ### Description

-@short: copies selected elements or elements specified by ids to the clipboard
+@short: copies selected elements or elements specified by ids

 :::note
 The ***copy()*** method works only if the Diagram Editor is initialized in the **default** mode.